dyc3/senior-design/join-process.typ

 - Otherwise, the Balancer must select the Monolith with the lowest number of loaded rooms.
 The Monolith will load the room on demand, if it exists in the database.

 == Joining an Unloaded Room
-When a user tries to join a permanent room in OpenTogetherTube, the request is first received by the Balancer\index{balancer}.
+When a user tries to join a permanent room in OpenTogetherTube, the request is first received by the Balancer.
-The Balancer forwards the request to one of the available Monoliths \index{monolith} based on the current load balancing algorithm (See @Section::MonolithNodeSelection).
+The Balancer forwards the request to one of the available Monoliths based on the current load balancing algorithm (See @Section::MonolithNodeSelection).
 This process is shown in @Figure::unloaded-room.

 #figure(